-The University Women’s Club of Nanaimo was established in 1945.
-For a short time, associate membership with UW of Victoria was considered, but, on April 17, 1945, the first meeting of UWC Nanaimo was held.
-Thirteen women were asked if they would attend – 12 university graduates and one associate.
-Their first minutes included a note that there was “an absolute necessity of a wide awake, enthusiastic program committee”.
+The first meeting of the University Women’s Club of Nanaimo was held on April 17, 1945.
+Thirteen women were asked to attend – 12 university graduates and one associate.
+A note in their first minutes said that there was “an absolute necessity of a wide awake, enthusiastic program committee”.

 Shortly after, a constitution was adopted, Marjorie Neave was elected the first President, and membership dues were set at $4.
-The group usually met in members’ homes and held a public meeting in April.
-At first, the Club struggled to achieve a sense of identity and direction, but by 1951, the Club had 26 members, with the directory showing membership including 1 biologist, 4 teachers, 1 public health nurse, 1 dietitian, and 1 lawyer.
+The group met in members’ homes and held a public meeting in April.
+The Club struggled to achieve a sense of direction, but by 1951, there were 26 members, including 1 biologist, 4 teachers, 1 public health nurse, 1 dietitian, and 1 lawyer.

 Post war years were concerned with the condition of displaced university women, and support for the Unitarian Service Committee for Refugees.
 Members actively supported a new library building, provision of an adult education program, extension service of public speakers from UBC, study of recreation centre needs, establishment of a Victorian Order of Nurses station and founding of the Homemaker Service.
 The Club was represented on the local Council of Women, the Arts Council and the Nanaimo and District Education Council.

-In the early 60’s, the club worked for the institution of kindergartens and for the establishment of a Community College.
-Several Regional Conferences were held over the years, the first hosted in 1961 at the Malaspina Hotel, and it is described “in the tradition of the Nanaimo Club, concluded the afternoon’s proceedings with a little music”.
-However, in 1960, the minute book also notes “that the request for nominations to CFUW National was graciously declined since we are so far west in Canada.”
+In the early 60’s, the club worked for the institution of kindergartens and establishment of a Community College.
+Several Regional Conferences were held, the first hosted in 1961 at the Malaspina Hotel, and “in the tradition of the Nanaimo Club, concluded the afternoon’s proceedings with a little music”.
+In 1960, the minute book also notes “that the request for nominations to CFUW National was graciously declined since we are so far west in Canada.”

-By the late 60’s and early 70’s, the status of women became a major topic.
-Women were concerned with their legal rights, their position in the economy, sex role stereotyping and bias in employment.
+By the late 60’s and early 70’s, women were concerned with their legal rights, their position in the economy, sex role stereotyping and bias in employment.
 Club directories began to show members’ first names and surnames rather than “Mrs.”, a topic of mixed views at the time.

 In 1980, for the Club’s 35th Anniversary, Lynn Wilby, a Past President, wrote a short history, from which some of this vignette is taken.
 She said, “the fellowship of women has always been a major reward for participating in club projects and activities.
 Members work with enthusiasm and energy and socialize with enjoyment linked with purpose.”